Mega Man (character): Conception and design

 Keiji Inafune is commonly credited as "the father of Mega Man", though he views himself as a co-creator.

 Although originally the names "Mighty Kid", "Knuckle Kid", and "Rainbow Battle Kid" were proposed, Capcom eventually settled on "Rockman".
 The word "Rock" in Rockman is a reference to the music genre rock and roll, and is meant to work in tandem with his sister robot, Roll.
 However, Capcom USA Consumer Products Division President Joe Morici localized the name from Rockman to "Mega Man" because he felt "The title was horrible."
 In addition, the original Mega Man titles intentionally incorporated a "Rock, Paper, Scissors" gameplay mechanic into defeating certain enemies.
 The pixel art for the character was created by the designer of the original game in the series, Akira Kitamura (credited under the pseudonym "A.K"), and later turned into a refined illustration by Keiji Inafune.
 Kitamura originally intended Mega Man to be colored white, but instead settled on blue to make his animations more clear.
 Mega Man's design had a lot of little influences from various manga, anime, and tokusatsu shows, specifically Ninja Captor.
 Nobuyuki Matsushima, lead programmer for the original game, came up with the idea for Mega Man changing colors when his weapons changed.
+Inafune also cited Astro Boy by Osamu Tezuka as a major influence for the character.

 During a special event at TGS 2007, Inafune commented on the creation of Rockman.
 "I'm often called the father of Rockman, but actually, his design was already created when I joined Capcom," he explained.
 "My mentor (Capcom senior member Akira Kitamura), who was the designer of the original Rockman, had a basic concept of what Rockman was supposed to look like.
 So I only did half of the job in creating him.
 I didn't get to completely design a Rockman [protagonist] from scratch until Rockman X. Back when the Super Family Computer was coming out, I was asked to give Rockman a redesign, so I created this character.
 But I realized that this design wouldn't be accepted as Rockman, so I had another designer create the new Rockman, and I worked on Zero to release him as the 'other main character' that would steal all the good scenes!"